 Specify the number of air filter devices installed in this indoor unit's duct system.
 Air filter devices installed in completely new systems must be properly sized, as documented in the next section.
 The value entered here will determine the number of rows needed in the following section.

-If the system is of a type that can use one of the Reference Residential Appendix RA3.3 protocols for testing the airflow rate, then enter yes.
+If the system is of a type that can use one of the approved protocols for testing the airflow rate, then enter yes.
 Otherwise enter no. Note: that the protocol in RA3.3.3.1.5 (Alternative to Compliance with Minimum System Airflow Requirements for Altered Systems) is not one of the protocols that is allowed to be used to justify a "yes" to this question.

+If the system is of a type that can use the approved protocol protocols for verifying the indoor unit's fan efficacy, then answer yes.
+Otherwise answer no

+This field is filled out automatically for some system types.
+Otherwise select the value that describes the length of the duct system.

 Section K. Installed Air Filter Device Information